bhisaac/5eFP/5eFP-SRD.md

 When you take the Attack action and attack with a light weapon that you're holding in one hand, you can use a bonus action to attack with a different light weapon that you're holding in the other hand.

+If either weapon can be used to make a ranged attack, you can throw it instead of making a melee attack.

 #### Grappling

 When you want to grab a creature or wrestle with it, you can use the Attack action to make a special melee attack, a grapple.
 If you’re able to make multiple attacks with the Attack action, this attack replaces one of them.

 The target of your grapple must be no more than one size larger than you and must be within your reach.
 Using at least one free hand, you try to seize the target by making a grapple check instead of an attack roll: a STR check contested by the target’s STR or DEX check (the target chooses the ability to use).
 If you succeed, you subject the target to the grappled condition (see appendix PH-­A).
 The condition specifies the things that end it, and you can release the target whenever you like (no action required).

+**Maintaining a Grapple.** You can maintain a grapple without taking an action, but doing so requires the continued use of your free hand.

 **Escaping a Grapple.** A grappled creature can use its action to escape.
-To do so, it must succeed on a STR or DEX check contested by your STR check.
+To do so, it must succeed on a STR or DEX check (the creature chooses the ability to use) contested by your STR check.

 **Moving a Grappled Creature.** When you move, you can drag or carry the grappled creature with you, but your speed is halved, unless the creature is two or more sizes smaller than you.